Cook smarter

 A Dutch oven handles more cooking techniques than any other single pot in the kitchen.

 Soups, stews, and stock.
 Even heat prevents hot spots that scorch the bottom.
 The heavy construction holds temperature when you add cold ingredients.
 A Dutch oven simmers all day without fuss.
+See our one-pot meals guide for recipes that take advantage of this.

 What is a Dutch oven made of

-Dutch ovens come in two main materials:
+Dutch ovens come in two main materials, each with trade-offs worth understanding.

 Price range $80-$400+ $30-$80